pahrg/eterna-v1-alpha/documentation/usage/FAQ.md

 ### What descriptive metadata formats are supported by ETERNA?

 All descriptive metadata formats are supported as long as there is a grammar in XML Schema (XSD) to validate it.
-By default, ETERNA comes configured with Dublin Core and Encoded Archival Description 2002.
-More schemas can be added.
+By default, ETERNA comes configured with Dublin Core, EAD3 and Encoded Archival Description 2002.

 ### Can ETERNA support multiple classification schemes?